woosaaahh/sj.nvim/README.md

 	preserve_highlights = true, -- if true, create an autocmd to preserve highlights when switching colorscheme search_scope = "visible_lines", -- (current_line, visible_lines_above, visible_lines_below, visible_lines, buffer)
 	separator = ":", -- character used to split the user input in <pattern> and <label>
-	use_last_pattern = false, -- if true, reuse the last pattern for next calls use_overlay = true, -- if true, apply an overlay to better identify labels and matches wrap_jumps = vim.o.wrapscan, -- if true, wrap the jumps when focusing previous or next label
+	update_search_register = false, -- if true, update the search register with the last used pattern use_last_pattern = false, -- if true, reuse the last pattern for next calls use_overlay = true, -- if true, apply an overlay to better identify labels and matches wrap_jumps = vim.o.wrapscan, -- if true, wrap the jumps when focusing previous or next label